herculesinc/pg-io/README.md

 connection.startTransaction(lazy?) : Promise<void>;
 ```

-If an optional `lazy` parameter is set to true (the default), the transaction will be started upon the first all to `connection.execute()` method.
+If an optional `lazy` parameter is set to true (the default), the transaction will be started upon the first call to `connection.execute()` method.
 If `lazy` is set to false, the transaction will be started immediately.

 A transaction is committed or rolled back when using the following method: